|

 country on ten occasions.
 Tim Sherwood appeared twice more, with his

-third and last cap also being won in this uniform.
+third and last appearance also being made in this shirt.

 -